 Pre-heat your oven to 350 degrees and place the pancakes on a baking sheet.
 Let them bake for about 10 minutes.

-Absolutely.
-Just use certified gluten free oats.
+These pancakes are gluten free if you use certified gluten free oats.

 Some people with sensitivity to gluten may also have flare ups with oatmeal.
 But, if oatmeal doesn't bother you, then just use certified gluten free oats.